ABI-Software/MAPcore-Documentation/source/PigHeart.rst

    :width: 90%
    :align: center

-**Step 4:** In the current version, the scaffold has only been fitted to the video data through anisotropic scaling and some shear.
-This was a limitation as only one view angle was available.
-In future, a stereo camera system will be installed to reconstruct a 3D view of the beating heart in order to accurately fit the scaffold and capture the deformation of cardiac tissue.

 .. figure:: _images/pig_slide4.gif
    :figwidth: 95%
    :width: 90%
    :align: center

-**Step 5:** By clicking on |open-control| you can control visibility of each of the graphical objects in the scene.
+**Step 4:** By clicking on |open-control| you can control visibility of each of the graphical objects in the scene.

 .. figure:: _images/pig_slide5.png
    :figwidth: 95%
    :width: 90%
    :align: center

+**Future Steps:** In the current version, the scaffold has only been fitted to the video data through anisotropic scaling and some shear.
+This was a limitation as only one view angle was available.
+In future, a stereo camera system will be installed to reconstruct a 3D view of the beating heart in order to accurately fit the scaffold and capture the deformation of cardiac tissue.